pmean/build-website/text/06/CoefficientDetermination.md

-Well, it turns out that you can come up with something called the point biserial correlation coefficient, but (a) it is a rather obscure quantity, and (b) it doesn\'t help you when you have an independent variable with three or more levels.
+Well, it turns out that you can come up with something called the point biserial correlation coefficient, but (a) it is a rather obscure quantity, and (b) it doesn't help you when you have an independent variable with three or more levels.

 What you need to do is to use an alternative formula for the coefficient